How to Grow Broccoli Plants

 You can plant this popular vegetable in the spring or fall

-Broccoli plants like to mature in cool weather, so sow seeds in spring 2 weeks before your last frost date or start transplants indoors 5-7 weeks before your last frost date, and move them to the garden after the last frost date.
+Broccoli plants like to mature in cool weather.
+When growing broccoli from young plants, choose vigorous Bonnie Plants® and plant them in the springtime in full sun.
+When sowing seeds, plant them a couple of weeks before your last spring frost date, then move them to the garden once all chance of frost has passed.
 Fall crops can be planted in late summer or early fall.

 Broccoli tastes the best right after it's picked, although you can store it in your refrigerator's crisper drawer for up to a week after harvest.
 Whether you steam it, bake it, sauté it, or serve it raw, your broccoli harvest will add a hearty nutritional boost to your meals.